emillysant/bytebank/README.md

 # Bytebank

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.
+<p>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.</p>
-This project is a form to save bank transfers using a Fake API.
+<p>This project is a form to save and view bank transfers using a Fake API.</p>
+<p>To run the project you need to run the command to create the API and run the command to run the angular project</p>

 ## Development server